irebernardidev/Wine-Time-MP1/README.md

 Appearing on every page for a consistently easy and intuitive navigable system on larger screens.

 ## Hamburger Menu
 Appearing on every for a consistently easy and intuitive navigable system on smaller screens.
+Please refer to [Navigation bar](#navigation-bar)

 ## Social Media Icons
 Appearing on every page, the icons are appropriate representations of the Social Media platforms, linking users to the various platforms.
 The icons appear in the centre of the footer.
+Please refer to [Social media links](#socialmedia-links)

 ## Carousel
 The website features a carousel (slideshow) with images and captions that showcase different aspects of Wine Time, such as vineyards, wine selections, and the overall atmosphere.
 This provides an engaging and visually appealing introduction to the wine bar.